MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/combining-platform-extensions-with-operating-system-versions.md

 Identifies the hardware platform.
 For more information on architecture platform decorations on *Models* sections, see [Creating INF Files for Multiple Platforms and Operating Systems](creating-inf-files-for-multiple-platforms-and-operating-systems.md).

 <a href="" id="osmajorversion"></a>*OSMajorVersion*
 A number that represents the major version number for the operating system.
-For a table listing major versions for the Windows operating systems, see [*OSMajorVersion*](./inf-manufacturer-section.md#osmajorversion).
+For a table listing major versions for the Windows operating systems, see *OSMajorVersion* in [INF Manufacturer section](./inf-manufacturer-section.md).

 <a href="" id="osminorversion"></a>*OSMinorVersion*
 A number that represents the minor version number for the operating system.
-For a table listing minor versions for the Windows operating systems, see [*OSMinorVersion*](./inf-manufacturer-section.md#osminorversion).
+For a table listing minor versions for the Windows operating systems, see *OSMinorVersion* in [INF Manufacturer section](./inf-manufacturer-section.md).

 <a href="" id="producttype"></a>*ProductType*